0rax/esphome-xiao-base/README.md

 - **Attribution**: Appropriate credit is given, a link to the license is provided, and any modifications are clearly indicated.
 - **Reciprocity**: Any derivative works must be released under the same license.

 If you are a retailer or business interested in producing or selling this design or related products, I’d love to discuss it!
-Please feel free to reach out so we can explore potential arrangements.
+Please feel free to reach out, so we can explore potential arrangements.